nicole1drinkwater/WishList/README.md

 # WishList
-Wish list app with a print function
+Wish list app with the ability to print your wish list out.